 I mean, three years ago, I was 240 pounds, I had a big belly out to here.
-The only reason I’m in better shape is because I practiced.
+The only reason I’m in better shape is that I practiced.
 I worked out, I ate healthy, I put all these things into account.
 If I want to strengthen my intuition, I need to practice it.

-So, what I teach people, I’ll tell them, “Go for a walk, and just start.
-Literally go left or right?
+So, what I teach people, I’ll tell them, “Go for a walk and just start.
+Literally, go left or right?
 And whatever comes first, just go.
 Go left.
 If you feel left, just go and see what happens.
 Just see what happens, and assess it, and analytically use the mind to back that up.”

 Now, assess it logically, “Okay, so this happened when I did this.”
 Then see how many times it really works out.
 If it works out more times than less, then to me, that’s intuition.
 Now you’re learning to analytically identify your own intuition, and you’re teaching yourself how to strengthen that intuition.